LinqUp-ng/documentation/docs/subscription-dashboard-api-guide.md

 ## Gotchas & Caveats

 ### RevenueCat
-- **v2 is incomplete** — the subscriber/entitlement detail you need for some flows is still only in v1.
+- **v2 is incomplete**, the subscriber/entitlement detail you need for some flows is still only in v1.
 Community members have confirmed that `active_entitlements` may return empty in v2 while v1 returns them correctly.
 - **Secret keys must never be in client-side code.** All write operations from your dashboard should go through your own backend server, which then calls RevenueCat.
 - **Creating a "product" in RevenueCat** only creates a RevenueCat-level mapping.
 The actual product must already exist in the App Store or Play Store first.
-- **Sandbox vs Production** — some v2 endpoints have an `environment` field; others (like `active_entitlements`) may default to sandbox.
+- **Sandbox vs Production**, some v2 endpoints have an `environment` field; others (like `active_entitlements`) may default to sandbox.
 Test carefully.

 ### Apple App Store Connect
 - **The `.p8` key file can only be downloaded once.** If lost, you must revoke and generate a new key.
 - **JWTs expire in 20 minutes max.** Build token refresh logic into your dashboard.
 - **Not all product changes are instant.** Price changes and some metadata changes require App Store review.
-- **App Store Connect API is a JSON:API spec** — the response structure is nested and relationship-based, which can be confusing.
+- **App Store Connect API is a JSON:API spec**, the response structure is nested and relationship-based, which can be confusing.
 Use an OpenAPI-generated client library where possible.
 - **Useful trick:** To find which endpoint maps to a UI action, open App Store Connect in your browser and inspect the network traffic in DevTools.

 ### Google Play
-- **"Edits" model vs Immediate** — do not confuse the two.
+- **"Edits" model vs Immediate**, do not confuse the two.
 Publishing API changes use edits (must be committed); purchase/subscription status API calls take effect immediately.
 - **Service account permissions** must be explicitly granted in Play Console, not just in Google Cloud IAM.
 Both places need to be configured.
-- **Subscription states are complex:** pending, active, paused, grace period, on hold, canceled, expired — your dashboard UI needs to handle all of these gracefully.
+- **Subscription states are complex:** pending, active, paused, grace period, on hold, canceled, expired, your dashboard UI needs to handle all of these gracefully.
-- **Always cache** — Google strongly recommends server-side caching of purchase tokens and expiry dates.
+- **Always cache**, Google strongly recommends server-side caching of purchase tokens and expiry dates.
 Do not hit their API on every user request.
 - **New `subscriptionsv2` API** is the current recommended version.
 The older `purchases.subscriptions` endpoints are being deprecated.
-- **Real-time events via Pub/Sub** — if you want to keep your dashboard live without polling, set up Google Cloud Pub/Sub and configure RTDNs in Play Console.
+- **Real-time events via Pub/Sub**, if you want to keep your dashboard live without polling, set up Google Cloud Pub/Sub and configure RTDNs in Play Console.

 ---